Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Summary and discussion

 \subsection{Concluding remarks}

 The answer to the question of what were the seeds of today’s SMBHs is coming within our reach.
 Likely it will require the synthesis of data and clues from a wide variety of independent upcoming experiments.
-Gravitational wave astronomy has already begun to map the BH mass gap, and the proposed ESA/LISA and Einstein Telescope will significantly widen the mass and distance range of detectable BH mergers, thereby addressing directly the mass distribution of the population as a function of redshift.
-JWST could in principle detect massive DCBH seeds — if they exist — through their unique spectral signatures in the infrared, provided they are not too rare.
-The Nancy Grace Roman Space Telescope, due to its much wider field of view, could perform an even better search.
-A non-detection of DCBH candidates could be interpreted as evidence that DCBH seeds do not exist, focusing modeling efforts on Population III stars instead.
-In any case, JWST will also map for the first time in detail the amount of black hole activity in typical galaxies during the first billion years, and the masses of SMBHs in (faint) quasars, thereby constraining the total black hole demographics.
-Evidence for Population III stars either at high redshift or in the Local Group could constrain the range of the masses of this first generation of stars and thus the mass range that their end-products could realistically achieve.
-Searches for IMBHs in globular clusters and dwarf galaxies will provide yet another unique constraint on the seed population.
-The search for distant obscured black holes will greatly benefit from the new capacity in the X-rays provided by the ESA/Athena or NASA/Lynx missions.
+Gravitational wave astronomy has already begun to map the black hole mass gap \citep{ligo20}, and the proposed Laser Interferometer Space Antenna (LISA) mission \citep{lisa17} and Einstein Telescope \citep{et10,et20} will significantly widen the mass and distance range of detectable black hole mergers, thereby addressing directly the mass distribution of the population as a function of redshift.
+JWST could in principle detect massive DCBH seeds -- if they exist -- through their unique spectral signatures in the infrared, provided they are not too rare \citep{pacucci16,natarajan17,woods19,woods21a}.
+The Nancy Grace Roman Space Telescope, due to its much wider field of view, could perform a search employing gravitational lensing \citep{whalen20}.
+An upper limit on the number density of DCBH candidates could already be used to constrain the DCBH formation scenario, and perhaps shift the focus of modeling efforts to seeds originating from Population III stars instead.
+In any case, JWST will also map for the first time in detail the amount of black hole activity in typical galaxies during the first billion years, and the masses of SMBHs in (faint) quasars, thereby constraining the total black hole demographics and indirectly the seed population.
+Evidence for Population III stars either at high redshift or in the Local Group as well as advanced models could constrain the range of the masses of this first generation of stars and thus the mass range that their end-products could realistically achieve \citep[e.g.][]{hirano14,placco21,woods21a,woods21b}.
+Searches for IMBHs in globular clusters and dwarf galaxies will provide yet another unique constraint on the seed population \citep{greene12,mezcua17,latimer21}.
+The search for distant obscured black holes will also greatly benefit from the new capacity in the X-rays provided by the Athena or Lynx missions \citep{pacucci15,amarantidis19}.
 Extremely Large Telescopes will then be needed to confirm and characterize the sources found.
 Yet another window on the first stages of black hole formation will be provided at radio wavelengths.
-Deep radio surveys with the Square Kilometer Array will find the most distant objects in the universe capable of hosting radio jets, the smoking gun of massive, spinning black holes.
+Deep radio surveys with the Square Kilometer Array may detect DCBHs through their core radio emission \citep{whalen21}, and also find the most distant objects in the universe capable of hosting radio jets, the smoking gun of massive, spinning black holes.